ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 You might wonder, if Emacs exists, why would anyone still choose Vim over it?
 The answer is simple: because they never gave Emacs the try it deserves.
-Go on the internet now and you'll see blog posts of people sharing the experience moving from Vim to Emacs.
+Go on the internet now and you'll see blog posts of people sharing the experience of moving from Vim to Emacs.
 Why is there barely anyone talking about moving from Emacs to Vim?
 Well, because once you exposed yourself to this brilliantly magical piece of software that is Emacs, there's no turning back.

 A common argument from the Vim community is that Emacs is super